Course Catalog 2024-2025

 LSS 300 Seminar: Rethinking Landscape (4 Credits)

 This capstone course in the study of the built environment brings history and theory alive for those students with interests in diverse fields such as art, architecture, American studies, engineering and the natural sciences.
 Designed as an advanced-level seminar, it explores key concepts and theoretical debates that have shaped the interdisciplinary field of landscape studies.
 In particular, students investigate how the field has changed over time and critically consider where it is likely to go in the future.
 Classic texts from thinkers such as J.B.
 Jackson, Yi-Fu Tuan, John Stilgoe, Anne Spirn and Dolores Hayden are paired with contemporary critiques and new approaches to the study of space and place.
 Independent research work and participation in class discussion are strongly emphasized.
-Prerequisite: one 200-level course in LSS or permission of the instructor.
+Prerequisite: one 200-level course in LSS, or equivalent.
 Priority given to LSS minors, and seniors and juniors.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {A}{S}

 Fall, Spring, Variable